-Nurient content (e.g. NO_2 and NO_3) is a function of upwelling intensity, stratification, but also depends on the source waters that are upwelled.
-Deep casts at stations 93.30 in CALCOFI and NH25 (150 m) reflect the status of the source waters while the nearshore surface values have more influence from upwelling and stratification (NH05).
-There was a spike in deep nutrients from NH25 in 2008 but 2009-2011 have shown below average nutrient values at both Newport stations.
-CALCOFI nutrients in central (station 67.55) and southern (station 93.30) California at 150 m depth show no long-term trend from the data available.
-Central California nutrients peaked in 2009 and have declined since, while southern California nitrate and nitrite values had a large drop in 2008 and have increased through 2011 (Figure OC29).
+Nutrient content (represented by nitrate plus nitrite, NO2 and NO3) is a function of upwelling intensity and stratification, but also depends on the source waters that are upwelled.
+Deep casts at stations 93.30 in CALCOFI and NH25 (150 m) reflect the status of the source.
+CALCOFI nutrients in central (station 67.55) and southern (station 93.30) California at 150 m depth show no long-term trend from the data available., but have generally increased over the past 5 years Central California nutrients peaked in 2009 and have declined since, while southern California nitrate and nitrite values had a large drop in 2008 and have increased through 2012 (Figures 0C29-0C31).
+For 2013, when and where we have data, nutrients remained high.
+High nutrients during summer of 2013 support the contention that 2013 should have been a highly productive year.